dvirtz/modern-cpp/slides/13_constexpr/constexpr.md

 <!-- .element: class="chapter" -->

-Note: C++11 introduces a new keyword - constexpr, which comes obviously from constant expressions.
+Note: C++11 introduces a new keyword - `constexpr`, which comes obviously from constant expressions.

 ---